South Korea - Education

 At a glance

-Education is a priority for South Korea; focus is on quality of education, inclusiveness, and vocational training
+Education is a top priority; focus is on quality of education, inclusiveness, and vocational training

 MOFA’s Development Cooperation Bureau guides international education policy

-MOFA drives the formulation of South Korea’s global education policy.
+The Ministry of Foreign Affairs (MOFA) drives the formulation of South Korea’s global education policy.
 Within MOFA, the Development Policy Bureau is responsible for developing policies (specifically the Development Policy Divisions within the Bureau).
 MOFA’s Multilateral Development Cooperation Division manages relations with multilateral education initiatives such as GPE.
-KOICA (overseen by MOFA) is responsible for the implementation of bilateral grants and other technical cooperation.
-The Korea Eximbank implements projects for the Ministry of Economy and Finance (MOEF), mainly in the form of ODA loans.
+Korea International Cooperation Agency (KOICA; overseen by MOFA) is responsible for the implementation of bilateral grants and other technical cooperation.
+The Korean Export-Import Bank (Korea Eximbank) implements projects for the Ministry of Economy and Finance (MOEF), mainly in the form of ODA loans.